Graeme Clarke

-Graeme Clarke (born April 24, 2001) is an American-born Canadian professional ice hockey player who is a forward for the Hershey Bears of the American Hockey League (AHL) as a prospect to the Washington Capitals of the National Hockey League (NHL).
-He was selected by the New Jersey Devils 80th overall, in the third round of the 2019 NHL entry draft.
+Graeme Clarke (born April 24, 2001) is an American-born Canadian professional ice hockey winger for Frölunda HC.
+He most recently played for the Belleville Senators of the American Hockey League (AHL) while under contract to the Ottawa Senators of the National Hockey League (NHL).
+He was selected by the New Jersey Devils in the third round, 80th overall, of the 2019 NHL entry draft.

 Playing career

-Junior
+Amateur

-Clarke was selected sixth overall by the Ottawa 67's in the 2017 OHL Priority Selection.
-He scored his first Ontario Hockey League (OHL) goal and assist in the third game of the 2017–18 season, on September 24, 2017, against the Erie Otters.
+Clarke was selected sixth overall by the Ottawa 67's in the Ontario Hockey League (OHL)'s 2017 Priority Selection draft.
+He made his OHL debut in the following 2017–18 season.
 On January 21, 2018, he scored a Michigan goal against the Peterborough Petes, a move he had done successfully multiple times prior to his OHL career.
-He finished the year with 14 goals and 25 points in 63 games.
+He finished the year with 14 goals and 11 assists for 25 points in 63 games.
+The 67's qualified for the playoffs and faced the Hamilton Bulldogs in the opening round.
+The Bulldogs eliminated the 67's in five games.
+Clarke went scoreless in the series.
 Returning to the 67's for the 2018–19 season, Clarke scored his second Michigan goal at the OHL level on March 8, 2019.
-His regular season production increased from the previous year's, netting 23 goals and 34 points in 55 games, along with seven goals and 14 points in 18 playoff games as the 67's made the OHL finals, ultimately losing to the Guelph Storm.
-Following the season, he was selected 80th overall in the third round of the 2019 NHL entry draft by the New Jersey Devils.

-Despite missing all but 16 games of the 2019–20 season due to a shoulder injury and the COVID-19 pandemic, Clarke still managed nine goals and 17 points, his first season above a point-per-game pace.
+His regular season production increased from the previous year's, netting 23 goals and 34 points in 55 games.
+The 67's advanced to the OHL final, ultimately losing to the Guelph Storm.
+In the playoffs he added seven goals and 14 points in 18 playoff games.
+Despite missing all but 16 games of the 2019–20 season due to a shoulder injury, Clarke still managed nine goals and 17 points before the season was stopped due to the COVID-19 pandemic in March 2020.